 Upon checking their site, the room rates start at 400 B$ or Php 14,000, which is not bad for a luxury actually.
 I would love to stay here should I return to Brunei. :)

 Our last stop for the day is Jerudong Park Playground, the only amusement park in Brunei.
 There are restaurants across, so we had dinner there first.

 Jerudong Park Playground is their version of Disneyland.
 It used to be free to the public (including the rides), but the maintenance costs got scarier.

-I was already exhausted that time so I wasn't able to take photos of the entire place.
-Perfect venue for picnics, though.
+I was already exhausted at that time so I wasn't able to take photos of the entire place.
+The perfect venue for picnics, though.

 1 B$ = Php 35